cdl-geneseo/geneseo-dictionary/F/Fusion.md

 # Fusion

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fusion

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. /  fjuzhən, fjuːzd 1.
 The name of an on-campus dining option located in the MacVittie College Union specializing in Mediterranean, Asian, and Middle Eastern street food.
 “I’m hungry, can we get Fusion for dinner tonight?”K. Andryshak, 2012